 Students who have been placed on financial aid suspension status may regain full eligibility for federal Title IV and state financial aid by successfully completing coursework while in that status.
-The student must raise their cumulative Grade Point Average to meet or exceed the minimum required for their total attempted hours and meet the completion rate.
+The student must raise their cumulative Grade Point Average to meet or exceed the requirement and meet the completion rate.
 Students who are Ineligible to receive federal Title IV or state student financial aid may use one or more of the following payment options while attempting to regain eligibility: